top of page

 Attridge, Harold W., ed.
 The NRSV HarperCollins Study Bible, Revised and Updated with Apocryphal and Deuterocanonical Books.
 San Francisco: HarperOne, 2006.

 Bateman IV, Herbert W. Interpreting the General Letters: An Exegetical Handbook.
-Ed.
-John D. Harvey.
+Edited by John D. Harvey.
 Grand Rapids: Kregel Academic, 2013.

 Brawley, Robert L., ed.
 Biblical Ethics & Homosexuality: Listening to Scripture.
 Louisville: Westminster John Knox, 1996.

-Brooten, Bernadette J. Love between Women: Early Christian Responses to Female Homoeroticism.
-Univ. of Chicago Press, 1996.
+Brooten, Bernadette J. Love Between Women: Early Christian Responses to Female Homoeroticism.
+Chicago: University of Chicago Press, 1996.

 Fitzmyer, Joseph A. The Anchor Yale Bible—First Corinthians: A New Translation with Introduction and Commentary.
-New Haven: Yale Univ.
-Press, 2008.
+New Haven: Yale University Press, 2008.

 Gagnon, Robert A. The Bible and Homosexual Practice: Texts and Hermeneutics.
 Nashville: Abingdon, 2001.

 Greenberg, David F. The Construction of Homosexuality.
-Univ. of Chicago Press, 1988.
+Chicago: University of Chicago Press, 1988.

 Halperin, David M. One Hundred Years of Homosexuality: And Other Essays on Greek Love.
 New York: Routledge, 1990.

 Kaiser, Walter C., Jr., and Duane Garrett, eds.
-NIV, Archaeological Study Bible: An Illustrated Walk through Biblical History and Culture.
-Grand Rapids: Zondervan, 2006. p.
-1837.
+NIV, Archaeological Study Bible: An Illustrated Walk Through Biblical History and Culture.
+Grand Rapids: Zondervan, 2006.

-"Topics: Sexual Orientation and Homosexuality."
-Washington, DC: American Psychological Association. http://www.apa.org/topics/lgbt/orientation.
+"Understanding Sexual Orientation and Homosexuality."
+American Psychological Association.
+October 29, 2008. [link].

 bottom of page